hrtcat/hrtcat/guides/5_mix_solution.md

 # Mix Solution

-Choose a recipe to brew, there are many options listed [here](/topics/recipe.md).
+Choose a recipe to brew, there are many options listed [here].

-I use this:
-> Makes 5 5mL vials
-> #TODO

 {: .info }
-I do not use a magnetic stirrer but that is an option instead of using a glass rod.
-Seems more useful if making gel.
+We do not use a magnetic stirrer but that is an option instead of using a glass rod.
+Would be useful if making large batches.

 Doing this all inside your still air box or laminar flow hood.
-Using proper sterilization technique.
+Using proper sanitization technique.

 Measure out all the ingredients into a depyrogenated beaker or media bottle.
 They do not need to be added in any specific order.
 Mix them up with a glass stirring rod until the hormone powder is fully dissolved.
 If you are having trouble getting the powder into solution it is possible that you did not use enough benzyl benzoate.